SeniorTest/construction_sites_map/README.md

 [page](http://127.0.0.1:8050).

 ## Heroku
-An easy way to deploy and show the app to others you can use [Heroku](https://devcenter.heroku.com).
+An easy way to deploy and show the app to others is the usage of [Heroku](https://devcenter.heroku.com).
 After you have created an account, you can run the following commands to deploy your app:

 ```